jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_alarm_index_fragmentation.md

 3. Use SQL Server Management Studio to schedule a job to run this script during a quiet period.

-TIP: Choose a quiet time to run this script.
-Execution of this script could put significant load on the SQL Server.
+{% include tip.html content="Choose a quiet time to run this script.
+Execution of this script could put significant load on the SQL Server." %}

 {% include links.html %}